smolgroot/geth-dev-faucet/README.md

 **Address validation errors**
 - Ensure you're entering a valid Ethereum address (starts with 0x)
 - Check that the address is properly formatted (42 characters total)

+**ENS resolution errors**
+- **"missing revert data" or "CALL_EXCEPTION"**: This occurs when trying to resolve ENS on local network.
+ENS resolution requires internet connectivity to Ethereum mainnet.
+- **"ENS resolution requires internet connection"**: Make sure you have internet access.
+ENS contracts only exist on mainnet.
+- **"Network error"**: Check your internet connection and try again.
+The app uses multiple fallback RPC providers.
+- **ENS name not found**: Verify the .eth domain exists and is properly configured.

 ### Logs and Debugging